jangala-dev/product-docs/docs/onboarding-tech/5-software.md

 ---

 # Software Ecosystem
-At Jangala, we pride ourselves on a diverse and specialized software ecosystem that powers everything from device firmware to cloud services.
+At Jangala, we pride ourselves on a diverse and specialised software ecosystem that powers everything from device firmware to cloud services.
 Whether you're a seasoned developer or new to tech, here's a straightforward breakdown of what makes our systems work and how they interact to deliver exceptional performance and reliability.

 ## Cloud Services
 Our cloud operations are powered by Go, known for its stellar performance in managing multiple tasks simultaneously.
 These services play a crucial role in updating, controlling, and monitoring our devices, ensuring everything runs smoothly with continuous feedback from device telemetry.